jcourt99/School_District_Analysis/README.md

 ### How is the district summary affected?

-After removing the ninth-grade scores, the district summary was affected only slightly.
+After removing the ninth-grade scores, the district summary was not affected per the results shown below.
 The first analysis district summary gave these results:
 ![1st District Summary](https://github.com/jcourt99/School_District_Analysis/blob/main/Resources/District_Summary1.PNG)